 This may sound silly, but publishing books can be an intimidating process.
 I’ve been in the world of electronic publishing for almost four years now, albeit for online magazines and blogs rather than electronic books.

-Regardless, I have more experience in electronic publishing than I do with print books.
+Regardless, I have more experience in electronic publishing than I do with publishing print books.
 Thus, it made sense to get my feet wet somewhere where I already had a bit of experience.
 Because writing eBooks with no print versions eliminates the printing part of the process, it’s a little less intimidating, and a little easier to commit to getting it done.